arthurwpessoa/machine_learning/README.md

 ## Introduction

-This project was created for the first assignment of the Machine Learning module on the MSc Computing program at Teesside University.
+This project analyzed a coffee shop dataset and used machine learning algorithms to predict the amount of pastry is needed/consumed on a given day, and described the possible outliers in the results.
+Moreover, this notebook was created for the Machine Learning module on the MSc Computing program at Teesside University.

-**Note:** There's a single web application with different routes for admin and end-users.
+**Note:**